 When receiving permission to touch, stay within the scope of the situation for which consent was granted.
 For example, if a presenter asks for and receives permission to show a particular friction, this does not necessarily constitute permission to continue on to further stages of the tie on different body parts.
 Similarly, permission to touch or tie someone in an educational context is not consent to play.

 We understand that it might not be possible or practical to request explicit consent prior to engaging with someone in an emergency situation.
 We request that all individuals use their best judgement in these situations and operate within what would be considered reasonable caution for the situation at hand.
 As emergencies are difficult to predict, we will deal with any issues that arise during these situations on a case-by-case basis.

 Respect the identities of our attendees.
 Avoid language that is racist, sexist, or transphobic.
-We offer name tags with preprinted pronouns and request that you use the pronoun specified by each attendee’s nametag, or ask if you are unsure.
+We offer name tags with preprinted pronouns and request you use the pronoun specified by each attendee’s nametag, or ask if you are unsure.
 Whenever possible, avoid using gendered language to refer to other people’s bodies.
 When in doubt, ask attendees the terms they would like to use to describe themselves and their bodies.
 Please refrain from making generalizations about gender that might not apply universally.
-If you have any questions about this policy, please reach out to our volunteer staff for clarification.
+If you have any questions about this policy, please reach out to a Chicago Rope Staff Member for clarification.